robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 - use go-routine style errors, avoiding exceptions so no jumps in control flow, catch exceptions and pass results.
 - yield to event loop or async for is important
-- tornado specific: async messages on websockets
+- tornado specific: async messages on websockets and I/O
 - avoid any real work, farm that off to other processes
 - good for "pub-sub" style service
 - global locking a problem when multiple processes (use an acid db, we